CorrederaJorge/CorrederaJorge.github.io/_posts/2016-04-10-Ros-on-Raspberry.md

 ---
 published: true
 layout: post
-tags: [Ros, RaspberryPi]
+tags:
+  - Ros
+  - RaspberryPi
-description: "Installing Ros on Raspberry Pi"
+description: Installing Ros on Raspberry Pi
 modified: {}
-title: "Installing Ros on Raspberry Pi"
+title: Installing Ros on Raspberry Pi
 ---

 After playing a bit with Ros I discovered a really easy way to install Ros Hydro in Raspbian thanks to the guys of Ros Sig Embedded.
 They released a repo that you only have to add and install from it.
 Really easy.
 Let's see how.

 <center> <img src="/images/rosHydro.png" alt="rosHydro" width="280" height="300" /></a></center>
 <!--more-->

 <h2>1) Installation</h2>
 First of all you have to add the repos to your repo list:
 {% highlight bash %}